 Adequately budgeting for reserves is often one of the more difficult tasks our Clients face.
 Reserve component projects are infrequent and often years down the line, making it very easy to just “deal with it later”.
 We have found those that are most successful with reserve budgeting goals typically follow some simple rules.
-We call it Goal Setting the RDA Way.
+We call it Goal Setting the ACE way.

 Your goal should be clear and specific, otherwise you won't be able to focus your efforts or feel truly motivated to achieve it.
 When drafting your goal, try to answer the four "W" questions: